EFForg/https-everywhere/CONTRIBUTING.md

 **"I have an SSL certificate, but it's not configured properly"**

-Scan your site at the [Mozilla Observatory](https://observatory.mozilla.org/) and get results on what is wrong/insecure about your site, as well as also tips and directions on how to fix those issues.
+Scan your site at the [Mozilla Observatory](https://observatory.mozilla.org/) and get results on what is wrong/insecure about your site, as well as tips and directions on how to fix those issues.

 **"How do I get on the HSTS Preload list?"**